A form of Fictional Counterpart specific to airlines.

-- FlashForward (2009): An Oceanic Airlines ad appeared during the pilot episode.
+- Flash Forward: An Oceanic Airlines ad appeared during the pilot episode.

-- JAG: An Oceanic Airlines (how typical) flight to Seoul gets hijacked by South Korean radicals in 5th season episode "The Bridge at Kang So Ri".
+- JAG: An Oceanic Airlines flight to Seoul gets hijacked (how typical) by South Korean radicals in 5th season episode "The Bridge at Kang So Ri".
 Luckily enough our heroes take care of the situation.

 - The X-Files, "Synchrony": Agents Mulder and Scully search the hotel room of the mysterious old guy who seems to have come from the future.
 Scully finds a note pad in his room.
 There are the words "Pan Oceanic flight #1701" written on it.